Biden blasts ‘radical’ Roe draft, warns other rights at risk - NewsBreak

 Alito, in the draft, said the court can’t predict how the public might react and shouldn’t try.
 “We cannot allow our decisions to be affected by any extraneous influences such as concern about the public’s reaction to our work,” Alito wrote in the draft opinion, according to Politico.

-Outside, the Supreme Court building, anti-abortion rights protesters carried signs that said “Ignore Roe” and “In God We Trust” while their pro-abortion-rights counterparts held placards declaring “Bans off our Bodies” and “Impeach Kavanaugh.”
-Crowds built as the day wore on.
+Outside, the Supreme Court building, anti-abortion rights protestors carried signs that said “Ignore Roe” and “In God We Trust” while their pro-abortion-rights counterparts held placards declaring “Bans off our Bodies” and “Impeach Kavanaugh.
+Crowds were expected to build as the day wore on.

 Outside Washington, the reaction among conservatives was muted, ranging from cautious celebration over the anticipated ruling to sharp criticism of the source of the leaked draft.